aws-amplify/amplify-ui/packages/flutter/README.md

 state_machine is used to create a finite state machine for the state (signInIdle, signInPending, signUpIdle, etc.) of the Authenticator widget.
 This state machine is intended to be used internally, but not exposed to the consumer.

 provider is a popular package to share state between multiple widgets.
 It is used to share the state machine between the various widgets (form fields, buttons, etc.) that need it. provider is also used to share the state within the form fields (username, email, password) in the various places that it is consumed.
+The use of provider is not essential to the library, and could be swapped out with something simpler like an InheritedWidget.

 Because consumers will need to access the state of the Authenticator in order to build more customized flows there is class AuthenticatorState that is exposed publicly, which is just an abstraction on top of the auth state machine and the state of the various for fields.
 This is intended to be exposed to consumers, and will allow them to build more complex and customized auth flows without having to rebuild the entire flow from scratch.